nandinigithub22/WSN/knife_edge_diffraction.md

 Key Concepts
 Fresnel Zones: These are ellipsoidal regions around the line-of-sight path that define where diffraction and interference effects are significant.
 The first Fresnel zone is the most important for understanding diffraction.

-Fresnel-Kirchhoff Diffraction Parameter ( 𝑣 v): This parameter is a measure of the diffraction loss and is defined as:
+Fresnel-Kirchhoff Diffraction Parameter (𝑣): This parameter is a measure of the diffraction loss and is defined as:

 ![image](https://github.com/nandinigithub22/WSN/assets/172033432/bc7d32e6-f574-4844-be29-3250c702b97d)